Raekwill15/Raekwill15.github.io/index.md

 in computers.
 I haven't had any projects outside of school yet but I hope to <br>
 have a career as either a software or an app developer after graduating.
 In my free<br>
 time I'm either playing video games, watching anime or eating something delicious.
 My website<br>
-is lacking at the moment but feel free to contact me by the email or phone number below. <br>
+is lacking at the moment but feel free to contact me by the email below. <br>
 </p>
 <br><hr>